Edmonia Lewis: Forever Free

 FILM DESCRIPTION

-“Edmonia Lewis: Forever Free”, a new feature documentary, incorporates modern cinematic storytelling – including mystery story structure, dramatic reenactments, animation, archival images, multiple locations, dream sequences, subjective POV’s, and sweeping shots of sculptural works.
+“Edmonia Lewis: Forever Free”, a new feature documentary, travels to retrace Edmonia Lewis’ steps across America and Europe, incorporating modern cinematic storytelling – including mystery story structure, dramatic reenactments, animation, archival images, multiple locations, dream sequences, subjective POV’s, and sweeping shots of sculptural works.
 Hollywood actors voice the words of renowned historical figures.
 Diverse scholars weigh in on Lewis’ life and times.
 Today’s women BIPOC and LGBTQ artists speak to her legacy.

 WHY NOW